 The student of history can readily trace, among the many smaller empires of earth which have arisen, the four above described by Daniel.
 These are termed UNIVERSAL EMPIRES-Babylon, first, the head of gold (verse 38); Medo-Persia, conqueror of Babylon, second, the breast of silver; Greece, conqueror of Medo-Persia, third, the belly of brass; and Rome, fourth, the strong kingdom, the iron legs and clay-mixed feet.
-Three of these empires had passed away, and the fourth, the Roman, held universal sway, at the time of our Lord's birth, as we read, "There went out a decree from Caesar Augustus that all the world should be taxed."
-Luke 2: 1 clay element blended with the iron in the feet represents the mixture of church and state.
-This mixture is in the Scriptures termed "Babylon"-confusion.
-As we shall presently see, stone is the symbol of the true Kingdom of God, and Babylon substituted an imitation of stone clay- which it has united with the fragmentary remains of the [iron] Roman Empire.
-And this mixed system-church and state-the Church nominal wedded to the kingdoms of this world, which the Lord calls Babylon, confusion, presumes to call itself Christendom-Christ's Kingdom.
-Daniel explains: "Whereas thou sawest iron mixed with miry clay, they shall mingle themselves with the seed of men [church and world blend-Babylon], but they shall not cleave one to another, even as iron is not mixed with clay."
+Three of these empires had passed away, and the fourth, the Roman, held universal sway, at the time of our Lord's birth, as we read, "There went out a decree from Cæsar Augustus that all the world should be taxed."-Luke 2: 1.

+The iron empire, Rome, was by far the strongest, and endured longer than its predecessors.
+In fact, the Roman Empire still continues, as represented in the nations of Europe.
+This division is represented in the ten toes of the image.
+The clay element blended with the iron in the feet represents the mixture of church and state. mixture is in the Scriptures termed "Babylon"-confusion.
+As we shall presently see, stone is the symbol of the true Kingdom of God, and Babylon substituted an imitation of stone-clay-which it has united with the fragmentary remains of the firon Roman empire.
+And this mixed system-church and state-the Church Nominal wedded to the kingdoms of this world, which the Lord calls Babylon, confusion, presumes to call itself Christendom-Christ's Kingdom.
+Daniel explains: -- "Whereas thou sawest iron mixed with miry clay, they shall mingle themselves with the seed of men [church and world blend-Babylon], but they shall not cleave one to another, even as iron is not mixed with clay."
 They cannot thoroughly amalgamate.
-"And in the days of these kings [the kingdoms represented by the toes, the socalled "Christian kingdoms" or "Christendom"] shall the God of heaven set up a kingdom which shall never be destroyed; and the kingdom shall not be left to other people, but it shall break in pieces and consume all these kingdoms; and it shall stand forever."
-Dan.
-2: 43, 44
+"And in the days of these kings [the kingdoms represented by the toes, the so-called "Christian kingdoms" or "Christendom," shall the God of heaven set up a kingdom which shall never be destroyed; and the kingdom shall not be left to other people, but it shall break in pieces and consume all these kingdoms; and it shall stand forever."-Dan.
+2:43, 44.